7 Mar 1801 Hospital Mate.

 Malta 1820 Staff Surgeon.
 In March took over the care of 10th Regiment in the absence of the surgeon on sick leave, but was then transferred to take over the management of the Ordnance Hospital in Valletta.

-Malta 29 May 1820 Baptism of Maria Harcourt Tully, daughter of James Dillon Tully Surgeon to the Forces and Indiana Elizabeth Maria, born on 3 May 1820.
+29 May 1820 Baptism of Maria Harcourt Tully born on 3 May 1820, daughter of James Dillon Tully Surgeon to the Forces and Indiana Elizabeth Maria.

 Malta 17 May 1821 On leave till Oct 1821.

-Malta 1822 On garrison duty at the daily rate of pay of 14s 3d.
+Jan–Mar 1822 Acting PMO Malta in the absence of the PMO John Hennen.
+On garrison duty at the daily rate of pay of 14s 3d.
 Temporarily on the sick list.

-Malta 28 Feb 1822 Baptism of Adelaide Elizabeth Dillon Tully daughter of Surgeon to the Forces James Dillon Tully and Indiana Elizabeth Maria his wife, born 24 January 1822.
+28 Feb 1822 Baptism of Adelaide Elizabeth Tully, daughter of Surgeon to the Forces James Dillon Tully and Indiana Elizabeth Maria his wife, born 24 January 1822.

 22 July 1824 Deputy Inspector of Hospitals.

 1 Sep 1827 Died in Jamaica of Yellow Fever.